Phase retrieval of bandlimited functions for the wavelet transform: Examples

 \subsection{The linear-chirp wavelet}

-Another example of a complex-valued wavelet that satisfies our hypothesis is the linear-chirp wavelet.
-The idea to use chirps as wavelets, also called chirplets, was introduce in \cite{manhaykin91,manhaykin95}.
-We refer also to \cite{hol95} for a concise presentation.
+Another example of a complex-valued wavelet that satisfies our hypothesis is the linear-chirp wavelet, also called the chirplet.
+The idea to use chirps as wavelets was introduced in \cite{manhaykin91,manhaykin95}.
+We also refer to \cite{hol95} for a concise presentation.
 Let $\xi_0,\, \beta\in\R$.
-It is defined by windowing a linear chirp with a Gaussian:
+The chirplet is defined by windowing a linear chirp with a Gaussian:

 Again, the corrective term $\eta$ is added in order to have zero mean.
 Its Fourier transform is given by

 For instance, we may set